brown-ccv/gh-actions/comment-pr-checklist/README.md

 ## Example `workflow.yml`

 This workflow runs when a PR is made to the `develop` branch.
-It then adds the appropriate checklists, if checklists have not previously been added.
+It then adds the checklist file, if a commend with this `message_id` has not previously been added.

 ```
 name: PR Commenter